PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 Remember that the already developed plugins will give you a lot of working examples, probably the way you will develop your own plugin will be very similar to one that already exist.

-It sounds like we are very lucky... the PI plugin already exists!! :O
+It sounds like we are very lucky... the PI plugin already exists!

     .. _fig_pi_plugin_in_list: